airou-lab/website/README.md

 The site data is stored in the `src/_data` directory, where each `.json` file's data will be populated into each page.

 ### Editing News, Publications, or Team
 These pages can be edited by simply adding/removing/editing the associated data files.
 So long as the changes respect the existing structure, the appropriate page will be populated.
 For instance, each news article is an object within the parent array, which contains a `date`, `title`, `content`, and array of `images`.
-Run `npm run dev:server` to check to see if your changes are reflected in the site properly before deploying.
+Run `npm run dev` to check to see if your changes are reflected in the site properly before deploying (see Setup).

 ### Editing Research
 Each research topic (within `research.json`) corresponds a set of header information (`title`, `previewImage`) to an associated `page`.
 In the site, this header information is used to populate the preview buttons on the https://www.ou.edu/airou/research/ page.
 Upon clicking these preview cards, the associated `page` will be displayed, along with the `title` declared in the `.json` file.